apache/flink-web/_posts/2022-08-08-release-table-store-0.2.0.md

 * Full Schema Evolution supports for drop column and rename column.
 * Lookup Supports for Flink Dim Join.

-Please give the preview release a try, share your feedback on the Flink mailing list and contribute to the project!
+Please give the release a try, share your feedback on the Flink mailing list and contribute to the project!

 We encourage you to download the release and share your feedback with the community through the [Flink mailing lists](https://flink.apache.org/community.html#mailing-lists) or [JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20FLINK%20AND%20component%20%3D%20%22Table%20Store%22).